IsaHu-dev/Film-Memory-Quiz-Night/README.md

   - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fisahu-dev.github.io%2FFilm-Memory-Quiz-Night%2F)
 - CSS
   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fisahu-dev.github.io%2FFilm-Memory-Quiz-Night%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
+- Javascript
    - JSHINT: Fixed errors, now successfully passed the JShint validator.
 Please see screenshot below.
   [JSHINT](https://github.com/IsaHu-dev/Film-Memory-Quiz-Night/blob/main/media/jshint_validation.png)

 ### Unfixed Bugs

 A bug was fixed in questions.js early on in the development of the web app.
 It was a syntax error.
 The bug resulted in an "Unexpected end of input".
 This is now fixed and the questions follow on, once a question is answered.
 There are presently no bugs in the web application.